ambuda-org/ambuda/docs/index.rst

 Ambuda Documentation
 ====================

-This is the technical documentation for Ambuda, a breakthrough Sanskrit library hosted at https://ambuda.org.
+This is the technical documentation for Ambuda, a modern Sanskrit library hosted at https://ambuda.org.
 We wrote this guide for anyone who wants to run Ambuda locally or contribute to Ambuda's technical work.